 Jeremy felt a tinge of fear in his gut.
-What kind of deal?
 Did he even want to ask what it was?
 He could just walk away.
 He looked away from Kurt Cobain and down the street.
 His house was down that street.
 His parents were asleep, unaware that he was here talking to a dead man.
 He could go home, climb into bed, and wake up tomorrow to go about his life as it had been before.
 It would be as if this never happened.
 But Jeremy didn’t believe that he could forget this, didn’t believe he could wake up tomorrow as if this hadn’t happened.
 It was too strange.
 Besides, he had to know the deal.
-He suspected Kurt Cobain had not even hesitated when told of the deal.

 “The deal is…you will be given all the talent you could possibly want.
 You will rise quickly and become famous.
 Your music, your voice, your words, will be heard.”
 Kurt Cobain held up his hand when he saw Jeremy’s eyes light up, saw him about to accept the deal.
 “But, there is more to it.”

 “I don’t care,” Jeremy said, not thinking.
 All he heard was talent, his music being heard.